 EP LOCOMOTIVE ACADEMY EDUCATION CORNER

-This is the first edition of our Academy’s newest initiative, what we will call Education Corner moving forward.
+This is the first edition of our Club’s newest initiative, what we will call Education Corner moving forward.
 The idea is to provide you all, families, players, siblings, and everybody involved in the life of our Academy some multimedia content that could widen your horizon, help your understanding, and provide new perspectives when it comes to soccer player development, team sports environments, child development, pedagogy, and other topics that we come across in our daily professional lives and youth soccer professionals.

 This is a very simple proposal to you all: read the articles, listen to the podcasts, and watch the videos because we believe they are beneficial.
 It is that simple.
-No need to respond to the content (even though, we would love feedback, always!) as we just want to direct you guys towards a path that we think is positive when it comes to running our Academy.
+No need to respond to the content (even though, we would love feedback, always!) as we just want to direct you guys towards a path that we think is positive when it comes to running our Club.

 The Education Corner will not be an everyday or every-week initiative.
 The goal is to share when we feel that there is something to share.
 With that being said, I will try to share content with you at least once a month.